imSarthakGautam/Django_init/README.md

 ## What is Django ?
  - high level Python framework that encourages rapid development and clean design.
  - known for simplicity
- - framework  that follows MVC architecutre
+ - framework  that follows MVC architecutre _with aim to keep the business logic, data, and presentation separate, making the application easier to manage, develop, and scale_
+ - Although, Django upgrades MVC by MVT (Model, view, template), _the controleer is replaces by Django framework itself._
- - provides tools and libraries for building webapps
+ - provides tools and libraries for building webapps.
  - which includes built-in admin panel and ORM, templating engine.

 ## Django Important Terminologies: